My Android App List

 Because I like reading on white-on-black.
 Only works in some phones.

 Good to manage your data subscription.
 My provider can just go and eat my balance when my data all used up.
 It can warn daily usage, percentage, can omit apps, time, and connection, and just disable connection if the condition is reached.
-I use the Pro version, but normal version is OK.
+I use the Pro version, but the normal version is OK.
 Because I use dual SIM Card phone, I combine this with My Data Manager for my monthly plan.

 The best explorer for me.
 Can do LAN.
 Can backup apps.
-Can change background.
+Can change its background.
 Choose this explorer.
 (But don’t update.
 Now a bloated app, I suggest TotalCommander instead.
 Plus it works with e-ink!)

 Can check apps that have or haven’t moved to SDCard.
 Quite important to save space in phone memory.
 There are a lot of similar apps, so no worries.

 For apps root access.